joschade/procrustes-np/mathematical_derivation.md

 2. `return` $\Omega = UV^\intercal$.

 ## Reflection-free procrustes
-In many applications, one is interested in a so called *rigid motion* solution, which implies a reflection-free
+In many applications, one is interested in a so-called *rigid motion* solution, which implies a reflection-free
 $\Omega$.

-In this implementation, we achieve this by making sure that $\det V=1$ by reflecting the first column of $V$ if necessary.
+In this implementation, we achieve this by making sure that $\det \Omega=1$ by reflecting the first column of $\Omega$ if necessary.